EphraimJZimmerman/and-neural-network/README.md

 0 and 1 = 0 |
 1 and 1 = 1

 The network will understand that for the condition to be met, our outcome must be exactly 1.
 Visually, imagine a 1x1 graph where (0,0), (0,1), (1,0) and (1,1) are all plotted.
-Our function would only be true if the data provided to us were to be at the location 1,1.
-This is what our neural network figures.
+Our final outcome would only be true if the data provided to us were to be at the location (1,1).
+This is what our neural network concludes.

 Food for thought: What larger implications does this hold?
 How would one approach a non-linear function?